nodys/cssy/readme.md

 Create and append a `<style>` element in the dom at `to`.
 If the source contain `@import` at-rules, imported CssyBrowser modules are injected too.

 The content of all the injected `<style>` element is binded to css source
 change: When `.update()` is called by you or by the cssy's live source reload server.

+If a style element with the same parent (`to`) and the same media query already exists, then this function only increment a counter for this kind of pair (parent/media-query).
+And remove() calls only decrement this counter until no more consumer require this style to be inserted.

 **Parameters:**